 In California, proving negligence in personal injury cases can be complicated because a jury decides who was at fault in an accident.

 The standard used is called comparative negligence and it allows a court to assign a percentage of fault to everyone involved in the incident and assign damages based on that percentage.
 For example, if an injured person (the plaintiff) is trying to recover $100,000 in damages and a court finds that the plaintiff was 50% responsible for the injury, then the recovery of damages is limited to $50,000 instead of $100,000.

 What should I do after a serious injury?

-The first thing to do after you are injured is seek immediate medical attention.
-As soon as possible after that, hire an experienced personal injury lawyer who can help manager the details of your case while you focus on your recovery.
-The experienced attorneys at Reiner, Slaughter, McCartney & Frankel are available today for a free consultation about your personal injury case.
+The first thing to do after you are injured is, seek immediate medical attention.
+As soon as possible after that, hire an experienced personal injury lawyer who can help manage the details of your case while you focus on your recovery.
+The experienced attorneys at Reiner, Slaughter & Frankel are available today for a free consultation about your personal injury case.